 - Overdraft fees already incurred from your financial institution

-Borrowers also use online payday loans to prevent checks from bouncing that have already been written.
+Borrowers also use online payday loans to prevent checks that have already been written from bouncing.
 Mistakes happen, and sometimes checkbooks are balanced incorrectly or money is accidentally spent that was intended to cover a check.

 But with a payday loan, you can deposit the funds to prevent the check from bouncing and save yourself a slew of fees from your bank and the service provider, retailer, or company that received the returned payment.